-As artificial intelligence (AI) becomes pervasive, it’s becoming clear that more uniquely human skills will be required of working people.
+As Artificial Intelligence (AI) becomes pervasive, it's becoming clear that more uniquely human skills will be required of working people.
+And there's plenty of research to prove it.
 But there’s only so much that quantitative analysis can do to explore the human aspects of collaborating with intelligent machines.
 So, move over analytics.
 Let’s talk to people.
 It’s time to apply ethnographic research.

 For our recent report, Reworking the Revolution, we realized that qualitative analysis would be critical to provide a real and unbiased representation of how people are grappling with AI.
 So, in addition to surveying 14,000 people, we conducted in situ interviews with 30 employees in six countries.
 This research was effective in uncovering the first-hand attitudes, emotions, aspirations and perceptions of people towards AI.

 Taking the pulse of excitement, detachment and fear

 The interviews revealed that there is really no single experience or journey that defines worker attitudes.
 Excitement was palpable in many of our interviews, particularly amongst those who are using AI to gain deeper insights into their customers' behaviors and preferences and for whom AI has made working with large data sets possible.
 I think the excitement stems from AI allowing them to go beyond the limitations of human understanding.
 For instance, a drilling engineer explained how intelligent mapping technology helps him to work faster, more safely, and cost effectively because he can go straight to where the oil is rather than wasting time and resources looking blindly for where he's going to drill.